AlkaUtilities/carbon/README.md

 <div align="center">

-# Carbon
+<h1>Carbon</h1>
-#### A moderation Discord bot
+<h4>A moderation Discord bot</h4>
+<h6>This bot is not intended for public use, so you will need to configure it according to your specific needs.<h6>

 </div>

 ## About
 Carbon is a Discord bot for the Alka Hangout [Discord server](https://discord.com/invite/9h8QHAj2a5).
 The bot is currently in development and not actively in use on the server yet.
-Please note that this bot was not meant for public use meaning you'll need to configure the bot to your need.

 ## Setup